Rai007/leyla/README.md

 - Feature 2:Java Watcher service for watching change in current folder file.
 - Feature 3: Doubleclick for open any video/image files
+- Feature 4: Monitoring changes(Add|Delete|Edit) file in system directory when on/off
 - UI technology: JavaFX
 - Usage: copy jar file to folder we want to search or watching change. open and run